Contact Sales

 The server's response is structured to provide a clear and personalized message to the user.
 The user_info endpoint determines the appropriate ticket link based on user preferences.
 Here's the simple logic implemented:

-Sending the Booking Link via SMS
+Sending the booking link via SMS

 Finally, we set up the send_sms function to send the booking link to the user via SMS using the same meta_data_token established in the store_user_info function.